ddella/OpenSSL/Digital Signature/RSA-Sig.md

 >An **RSA** signature is *kind of encrypted*.
 You can't read the file `rsa-encrypted.sig`

 **Optional**
-Use this command to decrypt the signature with public key of signer:
+Use this command to decrypt the signature with the public key of the signer:
 ```shell
 openssl pkeyutl -verifyrecover -pubin -inkey public-key.pem -in rsa-encrypted.sig -out rsa-decrypted.sig
 ```